19hours/sg-statutes/Acts/Fire Safety Act.md

 (5) In the absence of both the Chairman and the Vice-Chairman, such member as the members present may elect shall preside at the meeting.

-(6) Subject to the provisions of this Act and any regulations made thereunder, the Board may determine its own procedure.
+(6) Subject to the provisions of this Act, the Board may determine its own procedure.

+[Act 14 of 2013 wef 01/09/2013]

 ### Fire safety certificate